davegill/wrf-coop/README_user.md

 | dfi   | CONUS |  0 | 3 |

+## Docker: end to end<a name="docker"/>

+The following describe the required steps run the WRF regression system on you local machine.
+These exact steps are those utilized when running the automated regression testing system for the WRF continuous integration.
+THe recipe is convenient for developers needing to replicate specific failures identified by the automated regression tests.

-## Get the WRF docker infrastructure<a name="Getdocker"/>
+### Get the WRF docker infrastructure<a name="Getdocker"/>

 1. Docker is needed

+If you would like to test any of these exact cases on your local machine, using the described docker containers, then the docker application is required.
 The capability for the build and run testing (using the WRF container) necessarily requires the use of the the docker utility on your local machine (docker.com).
+Please note that the download and installation of docker onto your system is NOT explained here.

-2. To start the process of constructing a working WRF docker container, clone the WRF-specific wrf-coop repository.
-This is the code that eventually builds the container structures for WRF.
+2. To start the process of constructing a working WRF docker container, clone the WRF-specific wrf-coop repository, and checkout the specific branch used by the automated testing.
+Once you have the docker application running on your machine, this repository contains the code that eventually builds the container structures for WRF.
 ```
 git clone https://github.com/davegill/wrf-coop
 cd wrf-coop
+git checkout regression+feature
 ```

-## Prepare the docker image<a name="Prepareimage"/>
+### Prepare the docker image<a name="Prepareimage"/>

-1. From inside the top-level `wrf-coop` directory, edit the runtime files for docker to test the single specific WRF fork, repository, and branch: `Dockerfile` and `Dockerfile-NMM`.
+1. From inside the top-level `wrf-coop` directory, edit the runtime file for docker to test the single specific WRF fork, repository, and branch: `Dockerfile`.

 Here is the entire Dockerfile for ARW: `Dockerfile`:
 ```
 #
-FROM davegill/wrf-coop:thirteenthtry
+FROM davegill/wrf-coop:fifteenththtry
 MAINTAINER Dave Gill <gill@ucar.edu>

 RUN git clone _FORK_/_REPO_.git WRF \